Culture of California: Cuisine

-McDonald's, In-n-Out, Jack in the Box, Original Tommy's, Rubio's, Round Table Pizza, Taco Bell, Del Taco, Jamba Juice, Carl's Jr., California Pizza Kitchen, Wienerschnitzel and The Cheesecake Factory, have origins in California.
+McDonald's, In-N-Out Burger, Jack in the Box, Original Tommy's, Rubio's, Round Table Pizza, Taco Bell, Del Taco, Jamba Juice, Carl's Jr., California Pizza Kitchen, Wienerschnitzel and The Cheesecake Factory, have origins in California.

 Environmentalism

 California has a reputation for environmentalism.
 Californians, especially those living on the coasts, are viewed as being advocates of environmental issues.
 The environmental culture of California can be partly attributed to public outrage at the major oil spill in the Santa Barbara Channel in 1969.
 The influential social conditions resulting from this oil spill are explained in detail by environmental sociologist Harvey Molotch.

 In 1965, California became the first state to regulate vehicle exhaust by setting limits on hydrocarbons and carbon monoxide emissions.
 In 1967, the California EPA set the nation's first air quality standards for total suspended particulates, photochemical oxidants, sulfur dioxide, nitrogen dioxide, and other pollutants.
 The United States Congress has allowed California to set its own pollution standards, and the state's legislators have responded with some of the strongest environmental laws ever passed.

 Some Californians are concerned about the rising water levels that will be caused by global warming which will threaten areas along the coast.
 Additionally, with warming trends at their present rates, experts generally agree that the Sierra Nevada snowpack, which is crucial to the state's drinking water, could decline by approximately 50 percent.

 California's Water Board's regulation of PFOA and PFASs have the strictest notification level requirements in the Nation.